chandansharma65914/ParkingLot/README.md

 - Remove a vehicle from the parking lot based on the registration number or parking slot number.
 - Check the availability of vehicle spaces on a specific floor for a given vehicle type.

+## Cost Strategy

+The cost strategy is implemented as a flat cost structure based on the vehicle type per hour:
+- Bike per hour ₹ 10
+- Car / Jeep per hour ₹ 20
+- Bus / Truck per hour ₹ 30
 ## Getting Started

 1. Clone the repository using the command: